dimitrisnl/white-label/readme.md

 #### ... other stuff

 More ideas will be added in the GitHub Projects tab, where I'll be tracking everything.

-### Functional Programming

-For now I'm only using `Either` from `FP-TS` but I will progressivly introduce `effect-ts`, and I'm learning more about it.

 ### Testing